austral-electronics/QuantumCM4/README.md

 **Hardware specifications and installation** : [link](https://github.com/austral-electronics/QuantumUltima/tree/main/pdf/Quantum_OEM_02_Brief.pdf)

-# 2. INSTALL AN OS ON YOUR QUATUM OEM
+# 2. INSTALL AN OS ON YOUR QUATUM CM4
 The Quantum OEM Processor is preinstalled with a Debian OS
 ## 2.1 Get Debian 11.3 Bullyeye Headless PREEMPT-RT image for Quantum OEM
 ## 2.2 Program the Micro SD-CARD